 But, in order to see the party you’ll need to purchase tickets, and just when (and how) to buy those tickets can be a bit confusing.

-Here’s everything you need to know about Mickey’s Not-So-Scary Halloween Party tickets.
+Here’s everything you need to know about Mickey’s Not-So-Scary Halloween Party tickets in 2023.

 First, some basics